graymintmoon/graymintmoon.github.io/index.md

 <div class="row_trim_bottom bg_lightgray">
 	<div class="container_lg text_center">
 		<h3>How we can help</h3>
 		<p>At Gray Mint Moon, your goals become our own.
-We make a personal investments in creating true, human-to-human  connections with our clients.
+We make a personal investment in creating true, human-to-human  connections with our clients.
 Here's what we can do for you:  </p>
 	</div>
 </div>